+It is also important that you read your policy schedule.
+You need to know of any types of cover that may be specifically excluded on your policy.
 Make sure that your car is covered outside of South Africa when you leave the country, in which case you need to request a certificate from your broker or insurance company.
 This certificate confirms that you have cover on the car, and must be presented at the border.

-You get three types of insurance for your car.
+You get three types of insurance for your car:

 If your car is still financed, this type of cover is compulsory.
 It’s more expensive, but it’s the best insurance you could possibly get.

 This is usually the cheapest option.
 Third Party Cover, however, will only provide cover for other cars, as described above.
 In many countries, Third Party car insurance is a legal requirement.
 This isn’t the case in South Africa, but it probably should be.

 With this type of cover, you’re not covered for any damages to your own car either, and you won’t be able to replace it if it’s completely written off in an accident.
-If you were in the wrong, it’s likely that the other car will, even if they have their own insurance, claim against your policy.
+If you were in the wrong, it’s likely that the other car will - even if they have their own insurance - claim against your policy.

 It’s important to note that some policies do not cover this in full, or with higher excess payments that you’ll have to make.
 Therefore, it’s important to check your policy document.

+Many people feel that car insurance is a blatant scam, and they consider it a bit of a grudge purchase.
 This is entirely understandable.
 A lot of people pay their insurance for years and years and never claim.
 Then, one day something unfortunate happens and you give the company a call.
 Suddenly, you realise that those policy documents are full of limitations.
 You feel swindled, betrayed even.

 We get it, those documents are long and dull and a lot of people don’t read them properly, but the trick with any insurance is to know what you are and aren’t covered for.

 Of course, this is easier said than done.
-So, while you’re looking for car insurance quotes, these are some of the most important things to keep in mind.
+So, while you’re looking for car insurance quotes, these are some of the most important things to keep in mind:

 It’s important to note that you and your vehicle are covered under your policy.
 This means that if somebody else has an accident while driving your car, even if they have their own insurance – you’re still responsible.

 You’ll then need to submit a claim to your own insurance company.
 In this case, you might have to pay additional excess payments, especially if the person involved in the accident isn’t the regular driver, or your spouse.

 Regardless of the type of cover you go for, the insurance company will want to know what you’re doing with the vehicle.
-Are you using it for full business or just to work and back every day?
+Are you using it for full business or just commute to work and back every day?
 Is your place of work in one location or does it vary?
 Is it for private use or carpooling?

 These things all have an effect on how insurance companies insure you, and if you’re not completely honest about this, there’s a chance your claim won’t be paid out.

 Most insurance companies have a standard excess rate that you’ll need to pay.
 However, some additional excess costs might come into effect when certain conditions are met.
 These could include the time of day, the date or the location.

 Additional excess might apply if you have an accident late at night or in the early hours of the morning.
 If you make a claim within the first six months to a year within taking out the policy, you may also be liable for a higher excess.
 If your car is stolen or you’re involved in an accident outside of South Africa or in a high-risk area, this could also push the payment up.

 Certain major life events have an impact on your monthly premiums.
 It’s important to notify your insurer of these events as soon as they happen, as they could also affect your claims.

+If you’ve just gotten married, your monthly premiums might go down.
+This is because insurance companies generally see married people as a lower risk.
 If you’ve just gotten a new job, the insurer will need to be updated.
 They need to know where your car is parked for most of the day.
 Likewise, if you’ve just moved to a new address, keeping the insurer in the loop needs to be at the top of your to-do list.
 If you haven’t updated them and something happens to your car at the new address, your claim may be rejected.

 These small details will help you get the most of your insurance, but in the end, the best way to understand everything about your cover is to read your policy documents.
 As soon as you get them, speak to your broker or insurer if you’re uncertain about anything.

-Continued in Part Two – Why do people shy away from getting car insurance, and why you really shouldn’t.
+Continued in Part Two – Why people shy away from getting car insurance, and why you really shouldn’t.